The Path to Accreditation

 In January of 2015, CLC’s Board of Directors voted unanimously to seek regional accreditation with WASC’s Senior College and University Commission (WSCUC).
 At the same time, a major restructuring took place which resulted in Eli Lopez being installed as the President and Nathaniel Haney now providing leadership as the Chairman of the Board of Directors.
 In December of the same year, after a review of the college’s history and standing, CLC was granted Eligibility status with WSCUC.

 The next step for the college was to achieve Candidacy status.
 However, this would require a comprehensive institutional report, a self-study, which would be reviewed in-depth by a team of educational professionals.
 CLC’s Accreditation Committee, led by Vice President Micah Johnson, spearheaded this industrious effort.
 Taking over a year and a half to complete, CLC’s institutional report had over 100 pages of narrative which was backed up by over 3,000 pages of exhibits.
 In November of 2017, a WSCUC Site Team visited the CLC campus to further investigate the claims of the report.
 As a result of their review of the report and their on-site analysis, the Site Team recommended that CLC be granted Candidacy.
 In March of 2018, WSCUC’s Commissioners officially granted this status to CLC.
-The college was now one step away from achieving regional accreditation.

 While there are many details that could be shared in the telling of this story, suffice it to say that God’s grace has been sufficient; His anointing has empowered us, His joy has strengthened us, His peace has kept us, His Spirit has guided us, and His favor has blessed us.
 Best of all, we know the story isn’t over; we know that CLC’s greatest days are yet to come.